Application period for Fall 2019 is now closed, we will not be accepting applications after the deadline.

 - The department adheres to SFU's English-language requirements for graduate-program admission.
 Applicants not meeting the minimum standards will not be considered.

-- You are not required to find a supervisor before applying.
-If admitted, you will be assigned a supervisor.
+- Prospective applicants are not required to find a supervisor before applying.
+Admitted applicants will be assigned a supervisor.

 - Letters of reference - Three (3) reference letters are submitted through the online application system by the referees directly.
 Once your application is submitted, an automatic email will be sent to your referees with complete instructions for submitting their letters of reference.